 The wire transfer is the quickest method of exchanging funds.
 They’re usually completed in 24 hours or less.
 If considering wire transfer, you’ll need to answer a few questions about your business.
 Let’s take a detailed look at the ins-and-outs of wire transfer.

 Wire transfer is defined as the electronic transfer of money.
-The term “wire transfer” is in reference to bank wires, which are used to transfer funds between banks using a network such as CHAPS (Clearing House Interbank Payments System) or the Federal Reserve Wire Network.
+The term “wire transfer” is in reference to bank wires, which are used to transfer funds between banks using a network such as CHIPS (Clearing House Interbank Payments System) or the Federal Reserve Wire Network.